tico2303/TwitterSearchEngine/README.md

 ```bash
 python streaming_twtr_scrap.py
 ```
-This will scrap tweets into a .json file and
-<br>place it into TwitterSearchEngine/Data file
+This will scrap tweets into a .json file and place it into TwitterSearchEngine/Data file

 > ### IndexCreator
 ```bash